 - The Winthrop Rockefeller Institute

-Training can be customized for teams and small groups to incorporate a variety of topics or accommodate diverse learning styles and experience.
-One-on-one training is also offered to individuals ranging from entrepreneurs to executives.
+Training can be customized for teams, small groups and individuals to incorporate a variety of topics or accommodate diverse learning styles and experience.

 Social Media Basics